-As a blogger, there are certain rules that you need to follow if you wish to be taken serious and have your blog taken serious.
+As a blogger, there are certain rules that you need to follow if you wish to be taken seriously and have your blog taken seriously.
 One of those is providing your readers with a disclosure about the content that is found on your blog.

 Back in the day, when I first started blogging in early 2004, having a disclosure page was enough to suffice.
 If your readers wanted to know about any disclosures regarding the content on your website, they could visit that page and check it out.

 However, with changes made by Google and the Federal Trade Commission, you now need to have these disclosures on each post that you publish that they are applicable to.
 If you’re like me, there are often times when you know that you should add something but always seem to forget.

 The mark of a good blogger is someone who can streamline the mundane and focus on what’s important – the blogging!

 So having to remember to add your disclosure at the bottom of each post is one of those mundane tasks that you actually can streamline and only have to do once, or just type a shortcode at the end of each post!
 Before we get into the how I want to tell you about the why.

 Three items that bloggers “freak out” about (at least here in the United States) are their Google PageRank, FTC Disclosure compliance, and whether to use do-follow or no-follow links in their posts.
 So we are going to look at those first.

 It really irritates me when people act as though Google is the be all and end all for the blogging world.
 Google does not own you.
 Google does not own your blog.
 Google does not pay your web hosting fee every month.
 Google does not pay your domain name renewal every year.
 Google isn’t sitting there with you every day telling you what to publish on your blog and what not to publish.
 Your blog is just that, YOURS.
 Unless you’re blog is on the Google platform, Blogger, they don’t own you or your blog.
 But for purposes of this post we’ll say that they are Chairman of the Board, how’s that?